Green Products (product initiatives)

 This is China’s environmental labeling program, introduced by the Chinese government in 1994.
 Konica Minolta continues to earn this certification for its IT office equipment.

-Established by the Canadian government in 1988, EcoLogo is North America's most widely respected environmental standard and certification system.
-In 2009, Konica Minolta obtained EcoLogo certification, ahead of the competition, for 12 of its MFPs in the newly established Office Machines category.
+Established by the Canadian government in 1988, EcoLogo is one of the most widely respected environmental standard and certification systems in North America.
+Since earning EcoLogo certification for MFPs in the newly established Office Machines category ahead of the competition in 2009, Konica Minolta has been proactive in obtaining certification.

 Hong Kong Green Label Scheme